 Massachusetts does not have laws directly addressing online gaming one way or the other.
 As in many states, the legal framework simply hasn’t caught up to reality yet.
 So, Massachusetts residents can make use of several offshore sites.
 The most notable option is Ignition Casino, which offers both poker and casino options.

 However, Massachusetts has shown itself to be relatively agreeable to the notion of online gambling, as it was one of the few states to legalize daily fantasy sports betting.
-It’s possible that expansion to other forms of online gambling will occur in the near future.
+It’s possible that expansion to other forms of online gambling and sports betting will occur in the near future.

 Social casino site options

 Bay Staters can make use of all social casino sites available in most states.
 Slotomania, Double Down, Big Fish, and Zynga are all available via Facebook or mobile device apps.
 They may also play on the Plainridge Casino site, which maintains a Play4fun network site due to the fact that the casino is owned by Penn National Gaming (which owns the Hollywood Casino chains).
 The advantage of playing on this site is that it allows Massachusetts residents to get a free preview of the offerings at Plainridge.